 Does Microdermabrasion Improve Acne or Make Acne Worse?

 There Is No Scientific Evidence That Microdermabrasion Improves Acne.
 Can It Worsen Acne?
 This Is Possible.

 Acne: Although some marketers assert that microdermabrasion can improve or prevent acne, there is no scientific evidence to support this claim.
 In fact, when you undergo microdermabrasion, it will cause physical irritation of the skin.
 Generally speaking, anything that physically irritates the skin can make acne worse.
 Therefore, microdermabrasion is not recommended for people who are currently experiencing breakouts.

-Note: Because of how isotretinoin (Accutane®) changes the skin, it is not recommended to wait at least one (1) year after stopping isotretinoin before undergoing microdermabrasion.
+Note: Because of how isotretinoin (Accutane®), an oral acne medication, changes the skin, it is not recommended to wait at least one (1) year after stopping isotretinoin before undergoing microdermabrasion.